uwasystemhealth/FRACAS_Team1/README.md

 ### Admin user addition
 - Log into admin site using an admin account.
-- Click the Add button next to the Users row.
+- Click the "Add" button next to the Users row.
 - Fill in user detaills, then click "save".

 ### Admin user permission change